| Types of Saddle Pads |

 If you have challenges with your horse's back-such as high withers or sore spots-or if the fit of your saddle is not perfect, you may need to use specially designed saddle pads to alleviate or at least lessen the severity of the problem.

-The type of saddle pad you choose depends in part on function and in part on your riding discipline.
+The types of saddle pads you choose depends in part on function and in part on your riding discipline.

-Shaped saddle pads are curved to mimic the shape of the saddle.
+Shaped Saddle Pads Shaped saddle pads are curved to mimic the shape of the saddle.
 They are available for jumping, all-purpose and dressage saddles, and they can be made of either genuine sheepskin or synthetic fleece.
-Pads are available with both sides made of fleece, with cotton quilting on the interior, and with grippy panels to help prevent slipping.
+These types of saddle pads are available with both sides made of fleece, with cotton quilting on the interior, and with grippy panels to help prevent slipping.
 Examples of each of these styles of pads include Dover's Double-Faced Luxo-Fleece Pad, Wilker's Cling-On Fleece Pad and the Medallion Super Quilt High Profile Pad.

 For the show ring, most hunter riders use shaped pads in crisp white.
 Both synthetic fleece and genuine sheepskin pads are acceptable; consult your trainer for any preference.
 The advantages of synthetic fleece pads include an economical price point and the ability to be machine washed with laundry detergent.
 The advantages of genuine sheepskin pads include the ability for the sheepskin fibers to mold to your horse's back and to naturally wick away moisture and increase air circulation.

-Square saddle pads come in a variety of stock color choices and stitching patterns that can add some color to your schooling sessions.
+Square Saddle Pads Square saddle pads come in a variety of stock color choices and stitching patterns that can add some color to your schooling sessions.
 They can also be ordered in custom color combinations.
+For competition, event riders in the cross county phase have free range of color choices in square pads.
+In fact, the saddle pad is an opportunity to display stable, team or club colors.
+Jumpers in competition who choose to use a square pad usually select one in white, although colored pads are allowed.

 Square pads may have a thin layer of batting or foam on the interior to provide a bit of cushioning for your horse, and some are lined with fabrics that offer moisture-wicking properties.
 Many are slightly shaped in front to accommodate the knee rolls of jumping and all-purpose saddles.